![]() | ||

 About The Highwaymen

-The name "Highwaymen" was
+The name "Highwaymen" was given to

-just set up along side the highway.
+up along side the highway.
 The Highwaymen originated from the

-Fort Pierce, Florida (Treasure Coast) area during the early to mid 50's when
+Fort Pierce, Florida (Treasure Coast) area during the early to mid 50's

-a decent living.
-Highwaymen paintings were executed in rapid style and
+way of making a decent living.
+Highwaymen paintings were executed

-sold inexpensively along the highways in and around Vero Beach and Fort
+in rapid style and sold inexpensively along the highways in and around

-Pierce.
-The demand and appreciation for their stunning and realistic Florida
+Vero Beach and Fort Pierce.
+The demand and appreciation for their

-hunt.
+an older painting is quite a treasure hunt.
 Pictured is Willie C. Reagan, one of the original Florida Highwaymen artists.

 |